keithlennox/roku-feed/README.md

 - Roku Direct Publisher is slow to update which makes it slow to test and trouble shoot.
 - We cannot use the BC Playback API, which is simpler.
 See constraints below.
 - We cannot use the BC Social Syndication API, which is much simpler.
 See contstraints below.
-- forEach does not work with async/await.
-Use for...of instead.

 ### PLAYBACK API CONSTRAINTS